openshift-telco/openshift4x-poc/README.md

-# OpenShift 4.1 UPI bare-metal (using PXE boot)
+# OpenShift 4.2 (pre-release) UPI bare-metal (using PXE boot)

-This is a reference documentation for POCs of OpenShift 4.1 UPI bare-metal deployment using PXE Boot.
+This is a reference documentation for POCs of OpenShift 4.2 UPI bare-metal deployment using PXE Boot.

 The initial deployment is as per the following diagram